-Our work is a substantial contribution to enhance global partnerships for the Goals, it is available at globalgoals.org/resources.
-We have created a common language which visually tells the story of the Global Goals and how we can work together to reach them.
+Our work is a substantial contribution to enhance global partnership for the goals.
+We have created a common language which visually tells the story of the Global Goals and how we can work together to realize these goals by 2030.

 "Creating the beautiful icons for the Sustainable Development Goals was a simple idea that has delivered enormous impact.
-Without the icons and Trollbäck + Company’s tremendous work on visually telling the story of the Sustainable Development Goals, we simply would not be where we are today."
+Without the icons and Trollbäck’s tremendous work on visually telling the story of the Sustainable Development Goals, we simply would not be where we are today."